 In March 2015 the Plant established an OPEB Trust Fund for the purpose of accumulating assets to fund future payments of OPEB obligations.
 The initial funding of the Trust was \$500,000 made in February 2016.
-Net position at December 31, 2017 and 2016, was approximately \$508,000 and \$507,000, respectively.
+Net position at December 31, 2018 and 2017, was approximately \$508,000.

-NOTE I - INTEREST ACCESS BUSINESS UNIT
+NOTE J - INTERNET ACCESS BUSINESS UNIT

-Revenue and expense for this business unit are combined and presented as a single line item in other income (expense) in the statement of revenues, expenses and changes in net position.
-Internet services generated revenues of approximately \$1,423,000 and \$1,325,000 for the years ended December 31, 2017 and 2016, respectively.
-Expenses were approximately \$980,000 and \$1,184,000 for the same periods, respectively.
+The Plant also operates an internet access business unit and provides services to approximately 700 customers.
+Revenue and expense for this business unit are combined and presented as a single line item in other income (expense) in the statement of revenues, expenses and changes in net position, as this activity is not the Plant's primary operating activity.
+Internet services generated revenues of approximately \$1,483,000 and \$1,423,000 for the years ended December 31, 2018 and 2017, respectively.
+Expenses were approximately \$1,146,000 and \$980,000 for the same periods, respectively.

 The business unit utilizes certain assets of the Plant.
-For the years ended December 31, 2017 and 2016, other operating revenue for the Plant and internet expense includes approximately \$133,000, relating to this cost allocation.
+For the years ended December 31, 2018 and 2017, other operating revenue for the Plant and internet expense includes approximately \$133,000, relating to this cost allocation.

-NOTE J - SALE OF EMISSION ALLOWANCES
+NOTE K - SALE OF EMISSION ALLOWANCES